concurrencylabs/aws-pricing-tools/README.md

 ```

 After your environment is created, it's time to activate it.
 Go to the recently created
-folder of your project (i.e. aws-pricing) and from there run:
+folder of your project (i.e. aws-pricing-tools) and from there run:

 ```
 source bin/activate
 ```

-### Install Requirements to "./vendored/" Directory
+### Install Requirements

 From your project root folder, run:

 ```
-pip install -r requirements.txt -t vendored
+./install.sh
 ```

-This will install the following dependencies:
+This will install the following dependencies to the ```vendored``` directory:

-* **tinydb** - The code in this repo queries the Price List API csv records
-using the tinydb library.
+* **tinydb** - The code in this repo queries the Price List API csv records using the tinydb library.
+* **numpy** - Used for statistics in the lambda optimization script

+... and the following dependencies in your default site-packages location:

+* **python-local-lambda** - lets me test my Lambda functions locally using test events in my workstation.
+* **boto3** - AWS Python SDK to call AWS APIs.

 ### Install the Serverless Framework